leithatia/javascript-apps/README.md

 # javascript-apps
-A collection of simple apps to practice JavaScript
+A collection of apps to practice JavaScript